shuyangsun/blockchain/README.md

 ### macOS

-1. Open CMake appliation, you will be given options to select source and destination location.
+1. Open CMake application, you will be given options to select source and destination location.
 Simply set source location to source file location, and binary destination to a folder of your choice.
-2. Click "Configue".
+2. Click "Configure".
 By default macOS generates Unix Makefiles for build system, but you can select other build systems if you'd like.
 3. After project configuration is done, you can configure project options.
 Check "BUILD_SAMPLES" to build executable sample projects, by default this option is "ON".
 4. Click "Generate" to generate your build system.
 5. After project generation is done, simply go to the binary folder, and build the project (i.e., run `make all` for Unix Makefiles).